 GVMA veterinarians can apply for funding to support cases that meet client, patient and treatment criteria.
 The application and all documentation must be provided to the GVMA Office through the member veterinarian.

-Client Eligibility: A case must fit into 2 types of client eligibility-documented financial hardship or temporary financial hardship.
+Client Eligibility: A case must fit into 1 of 2 types of client eligibility – documented financial hardship or temporary financial hardship.

 The veterinarian must fax or mail a letter describing the circumstances causing the financial hardship.
 The client and veterinarian must sign the document.